State (Burke) v Lennon: Case details

-James Burke (also known and addressed by his Irish name, Seamás de Búrca), a man associated with the Irish Republican Army (IRA), was arrested in Friarsquare, Ballinrobe in County Mayo, Ireland under article 55 of the Offences Against the State Act, 1939, for alleged activities "calculated to prejudice the preservation of the peace, order, or security of the State" after it was discovered that Burke possessed "seditious" and incriminating documents in his home in County Mayo.
+James Burke (also known and addressed by his Irish name, Seamás de Búrca), a man associated with the Irish Republican Army (IRA), was arrested in Friarsquare, Ballinrobe in County Mayo, under section 55 of the Offences Against the State Act 1939, for alleged activities "calculated to prejudice the preservation of the peace, order, or security of the State" after it was discovered that Burke possessed "seditious" and incriminating documents in his home in County Mayo.
 The nature of the alleged documents found at Burke's home remains unclear.

-This case took place during World War II, called "The Emergency" in Ireland.
-Although Ireland remained neutral during the conflict, Ireland's main trading partners, mainland Britain and Northern Ireland, were part of the Allied powers and were at war with the Axis powers.
+This case took place during World War II, called The Emergency in Ireland.
+Although Ireland remained neutral during the conflict, Ireland's main trading partner, the United Kingdom, was part of the Allied powers and were at war with the Axis powers.
 The main concerns of the Irish government at the time, other than rationing food, energy, and basic necessities, was the presence of armed groups such as the IRA and the threat to neutrality these groups caused.

 The Offences against the State Act 1939 gave the Minister for Justice the power to order the internment of persons without trial.
-The Acting Minister for Justice was Gerald Boland, a Fianna Fáil party member.
+The Minister for Justice was Gerald Boland, a Fianna Fáil party member.
 He issued the warrant to arrest James Burke:

-"I, Gerald Boland, a Minister of State, in exercise of the powers conferred on me by section 55 of the Offences Against the State Act, 1939 (No. 13 of 1939), and being satisfied that James Burke of Friarsquarter, Ballinrobe, Co.
-Mayo, is engaged in activities calculated to prejudice the preservation of the security of the State do by this warrant order the arrest and detention of the said James Burke under the said section.